-The HTTP web hook is a way to kick off a Chain programmatically.
-This is benifical on many fronts as you can incorporate it in other 3rd party applications easily.
-You can provide it with a JSON payload that is the output of the command to be be used within the Chain for other commands.
+The HTTP webhook is a way to kick off a Chain programmatically.
+This is beneficial on many fronts as it may be incorporated in other third party applications easily.
+Users may provide a webhook with a JSON payload that is the output of the Command to be be used within the Chain for other Commands.
 It is very similar to starting a Chain via API or External Link.

 Editing the Command

 Name (optional): Can be updated to something more descriptive than the default.

 Description (optional): Can be augmented to help identify the purpose or audit of the Command.

 Bearer Token: Generate a strong-key that will be used to identify your process and keep it secure.
 Note this token, because if it is lost cannot be recovered.
 A suggestion would be to use an available online tool to generate a base64 encoded string.
 This is used as part of the authorization header.